lizzyTheLizard/medium-java-example-exams/README.md

 medium-java-security-exams is an example project to study secure software development.
 It contains a simple application to perform multiple-choice exams with multiple participants.
 It therefore provides the following features:
-- A teacher can create an exam by uploading a XML-File with the exam definition.
+- A teacher can create an jdbcExam by uploading a XML-File with the jdbcExam definition.
-- The teacher gets an exam key he can share with the students.
+- The teacher gets an jdbcExam key he can share with the students.
 - Students can then perform the exams and get instant feedback if they responded the questions correctly.
-- The teacher can check who has already successfully taken the exam.
+- The teacher can check who has already successfully taken the jdbcExam.
-- The teacher can stop the exam and get a final overview over the participants For authentication any OAuth2-Infrastructure providing access-tokens as JWT can be used.
+- The teacher can stop the jdbcExam and get a final overview over the participants For authentication any OAuth2-Infrastructure providing access-tokens as JWT can be used.
 The desired authentication server has to be configured in the angular application